 -

-Grain: Wheat, rice, oats, barley, quinoa - contains gluten and anti -nutrients that can bind minerals and irritate the gut.
+Cereals: Wheat, rice, oats, barley, quinoa - contain gluten and anti-nutrients that can bind minerals and irritate the gut.

 -

-Legumes: Beans, lentils, peas, peanuts, soy - have lectins and phytic acid that can reduce nutrient absorption.
+Legumes: Beans, lentils, peas, peanuts, soya - have lectins and phytic acid which can reduce nutrient absorption.

 -

-Dairy products: Milk, yogurt, cheese, butter - contains lactose and casein, which some cannot tolerate.
+Dairy products: Milk, yoghurt, cheese, butter – contain lactose and casein, which some people cannot tolerate.

 -

-Refined sugar and processed foods: Candy, soft drinks, chips, ready -made foods - high in sugar, salt and trans fat.
+Refined sugar and processed foods: Sweets, soft drinks, chips, ready meals - high in sugar, salt and trans fat.

 -

-Vegetable oils: Soy oil, sunflower oil, corn oil-often refined and pro-inflammatory due to high omega-6 content.
+Vegetable oils: Soybean oil, sunflower oil, corn oil – often refined and pro-inflammatory due to high omega-6 content.

-🌍 Seasonally adaptation: The paleodion is dynamic and reflects the rhythms of nature.
-In summer, it can include more carbohydrates from fruits such as berries and vegetables such as squash, while winter can be richer in fat and proteins from animal sources such as oily fish and wildlife, in line with a ketogenic approach.
-This reflects how our ancestors adapted to the environment and availability of food.
+🌍 Seasonal adaptation: The paleo diet is dynamic and reflects the rhythms of nature.
+In summer it may include more carbohydrates from fruit such as berries and vegetables such as squash, while winter may be richer in fat and protein from animal sources such as fatty fish and game, in line with a ketogenic approach.
+This reflects how our ancestors adapted to the environment and the availability of food.

-🐄 Nose-to-tail principle: A core idea is to utilize the entire animal - including organs (liver, heart, kidneys), bone marrow, leather and fat.
+🐄 The nose-to-tail principle: A core idea is to utilize the whole animal – including organs (liver, heart, kidneys), bone marrow, skin and fat.
 Liver is one of nature's richest sources of vitamin A, iron and B12, while bone marrow provides collagen and healthy fatty acids.
-This maximizes nutritional intake, reduces food waste and reflects a sustainable approach to nutrition.
+This maximizes nutrient intake, reduces food waste and reflects a sustainable approach to nutrition.

 Comprehensive and detailed description

-The paleodion has roots in an evolutionary understanding of human nutrition.
-In paleolithic times, humans depended on hunting, fishing and sinking, and the diet varied significantly based on geography, climate and season.
-In tropical areas, as with the Kitavan people at Papua Ny-Guinea, the diet consisted of roots (yam, sweet potatoes), fruit, coconut and fish-high in carbohydrates, but still unprocessed.
-In Arctic regions, as in the Inuit in North America and Greenland, fatty fish, seals, whales and reindeer-low in carbohydrates, but rich in fat and protein dominated.
-Despite these differences, both populations were known for robust health, which emphasizes that the Paleodion is not a rigid template, but a flexible framework adapted to local conditions.
+The paleo diet is rooted in an evolutionary understanding of human nutrition.
+In Paleolithic times, humans depended on hunting, fishing and gathering, and their diet varied significantly based on geography, climate and season.
+In tropical areas, such as the Kitavan people of Papua New Guinea, the diet consisted of roots (yam, sweet potatoes), fruit, coconut and fish – high in carbohydrates but still unprocessed.
+In arctic regions, as with the Inuit in North America and Greenland, fatty fish, seals, whales and reindeer predominated - low in carbohydrates, but rich in fat and protein.
+Despite these differences, both populations were known for robust health, which emphasizes that the paleo diet is not a rigid template, but a flexible framework adapted to local conditions.

 Historical development

-The concept was first theorized in the 1970s by gastroenterologist Walter Voegtlin, who in his book The Stone Age Diet (1975) argued that a hunter-collector diet could reduce chronic diseases in modern times.
-However, it received broad recognition with Loren Cordain's book The Paleo Diet in 2002.
-Cordain claimed that agricultural entry 10,000 years ago introduced foods such as grain and legumes, which the human body was not fully adapted to digest.
-Industrialization for the last 100 years reinforced this by adding ultra-processed foods such as sugary drinks, ready-made foods and refined oils, correlating with the increase in lifestyle diseases such as obesity, type 2 diabetes and cardiovascular disorders.
-Cordain's hypothesis is based on anthropological and archae.
-For example, studies of skeletons from paleolithic shows that humans had strong bone health and minimal with tooth decay compared to agricultural communities, where caries and malnutrition became more common due to unilateral grain -based diet.
-At the same time, findings of tools to paint wild grain and plant fossils in teeth show that the diet was more varied than previously thought, which has led to a debate about the diets' historical accuracy.
+The concept was first theorized in the 1970s by the gastroenterologist Walter Voegtlin, as in his book The Stone Age Diet (1975) argued that a hunter-gatherer diet could reduce chronic diseases in modern times.
+However, it gained wide recognition with Loren Cordain's book The Paleo Diet in 2002.
+Cordain argued that the advent of agriculture 10,000 years ago introduced foods such as grains and legumes, which the human body was not fully adapted to digest.
+Industrialization over the past 100 years has reinforced this by adding ultra-processed foods such as sugary drinks, convenience foods and refined oils, which correlates with the increase in lifestyle diseases such as obesity, type 2 diabetes and cardiovascular disease.
+Cordain's hypothesis is based on anthropological and archaeological evidence.
+For example, studies of Paleolithic skeletons show that humans had strong bone health and minimal tooth decay compared to agricultural societies, where tooth decay and malnutrition became more common due to a one-sided grain-based diet.
+At the same time, discoveries of tools for grinding wild grains and plant fossils in teeth show that the diet was more varied than previously thought, which has led to debate about the historical accuracy of the diets.

-The paleodion is found in several forms, adapted to different needs and preferences:
+The paleo diet comes in several forms, adapted to different needs and preferences:

 -

-String paleo: Only foods from the Stone Age, no exceptions - ideal for purists who want to mimic the ancestors accurately.
+Strict paleo: Stone Age foods only, no exceptions – ideal for purists who want to accurately replicate their ancestors.

 -

-Primal paleo: Allows fermented dairy products such as kefir and yogurt for their probiotic content, based on Mark Sissons The Primal Blueprint.
+Primal paleo: Allowing fermented dairy products like kefir and yogurt for their probiotic content, based on Mark Sissons The Primal Blueprint.

 -

-Ketogen paleo: Low carbo and high fat intake - Suitable for winter seasons or dimensions of fat burning and ketosis.
+Ketogenic Paleo: Low carb and high fat intake - suitable for winter seasons or goals for fat burning and ketosis.

 -

-Autoimmune Paleo (AIP): Excludes nuts, seeds, eggs and night shadow plants (tomato, bell peppers) to reduce inflammation in people with autoimmune conditions such as rheumatism or Crohn's disease.
+Autoimmune paleo (AIP): Eliminates nuts, seeds, eggs and nightshade plants (tomatoes, peppers) to reduce inflammation in people with autoimmune conditions such as rheumatism or Crohn's disease.

 -

-Pegan: Combines paleo and veganism, with emphasis on plants (75 % of diet), but allows some animal protein - developed by Dr. Mark Hyman.
+Pegan: Combines paleo and veganism, emphasizing plants (75% of diet), but allowing some animal protein – developed by Dr. Mark Hyman.

 -